aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-properties/_index.md

 ## **Set Default Language**

-This Java code shows you how to set the default language for an entire PowerPoint presentation:
+This PHP code shows you how to set the default language for an entire PowerPoint presentation:

 ```php
   $loadOptions = new LoadOptions();